 Explore some of the Vanderbilt diversity and inclusion offices on campus by attending Diverse ‘Dores Day.
 Free food, music, office tours, and activities will be open to all Vanderbilt students.
-If you visit all the participating spaces, you can snag a free t-shirt! #diversedores
+If you visit all the participating spaces, you can snag a free t-shirt!
+Find out more here. #diversedores

 interNational Celebrate BiSExuality day

 This day, celebrated on or around September 23rd, is a call for the LGBTQ2S+ community, friends, and supporters to recognize and celebrate bisexual history, the bisexual community, and bi culture.
-Events are typically co-sponsored with the Vanderbilt Lambda Association and cake is typically served!
+Events are typically co-sponsored with the Vanderbilt Lambda Association, including a Bi-B-Q dinner!